FabioRosado/fabiorosado.github.io/_posts/2018-04-24-introduction-to-vim.md

 - `o` - adds an empty line below the cursor, moves the cursor to that line, enters edit mode
 - `O` - adds an empty line above the cursor, moves the cursor to that line, enters edit mode

 ## Deleting things

 You can delete things by pressing the `d` key, this will serve as the _cut_ command as well.
 Vim allows you to combine commands to achieve a porpose, so you can combine the moving around commands with the delete to improve your editing skills.

-- `dw` - delete from where the cursor is until the end of the word
+- `de` - delete from where the cursor is until the end of the current word
+- `dw` - delete to next word
 - `d2w` - delete two words from cursor
-- `d$` - delete to the end of the line from where the cursor is
+- `d$` or `D` - delete to the end of the line from where the cursor is
-- `dd` - delete whole block of text/line
+- `dd` - delete the whole line

 ## Other useful commands